kmonaghan/Broadsheet.ie-Android/README.md

-BlogInAnApp
+Broadsheet.ie Android App
 ===========

-An Android app for displaying a WordPress blog.
+An Android app for displaying a WordPress blog, in this case Broadsheet.ie.